 - Ancient rock art (Alta, Norway)

 - Alta has the largest concentration of rock art in Northern Europe, created by people who were part of the hunting-fishing economy.
-The rock art comprises of painting and cravings made between 2,000 to 7,000 years ago.
+Rock art comprises paintings and cravings made between 2,000 to 7,000 years ago.
 It was inscribed on the World Heritage List (UNESCO) in 1985 as the only pre-historic cultural heritage monument in Norway.

 - Bryggen (Bergen, Norway)